Want to compare live sports betting odds across US sportsbooks in an Excel spreadsheet?

 What is Market Hold and why is it important?

-Market Hold represents how much vig you are betting into for a given game.
+In terms of sports betting, Market Hold represents how much vig you are betting into for a given game.

 Market Hold is important because it will help you bet into favorable markets and give you a better chance at profiting long term.